cailleach1310/ares-pentraits-plugin/README.md

 Configuration files of other plugins can be adjusted to make life easier.
 Suggestions can be found below.

 #### aresmush/game/config/achievements.yml
-You can configure trait achievements to show the same icon as fs3 achievements.
+You can configure trait achievements to show the icon of a 20-sided die.

      types:
-       trait: fa-cubes
+       trait: fa-dice-d20

 #### aresmush/game/config/chargen.yml
 For those going through chargen on the game client, it is necessary to add a chargen stage for traits.